-STEP 3: Employee and manager select a mutually agreed upon date for the Earned Holiday hours.
+STEP 2: The employee and manager select a mutually agreed upon date to use the Earned Holiday hours.
 These hours must be used within 12 months of the holiday or they will be forfeited.

 3Texas Government Code Section 662.005(b)

 - If you change status from temporary or hourly/per diem to a regular full-time or benefits-eligible part-time status, you will be eligible for available banked and institutional holidays effective with your change in status payroll date.

 - If you change status from regular full-time or benefits-eligible part-time status to either hourly and/or temporary, you are not eligible to use Earned Holiday Bank or the Preserved Holiday Bank until you change back to a benefits-eligible status.
 You must use earned holiday hours prior to changing status or your banked time will be subject to the 12-month forfeiture provision of the earned holiday bank.
 Hours not taken prior to the change in status are frozen until they can be used, paid out at termination or forfeited.

 Holidays and Employees Terminating their Employment: